-- Truck the container “In-Bond” to our nominated bonded warehouse
+Trucking the container “In-Bond” to our nominated bonded warehouse.

-- Load cargo breakbulk and truck “In-Bond” through South Africa to its final destination
+Loading cargo breakbulk and truck “in-bond” through South Africa to its final destination.

 On a recent exercise for containerized cargo (40’HC) from the port of Durban to Lusaka we managed to save our client $1600 per container using this method.

-Now throw FATS into the equation who have been handling cargo into Africa like this for 26years, my team with its vast knowledge and expertise will provide you with an estimate on costings prior to cargo moving.
-Yes there are the occasion that additional charges are incurred over and above our estimate, however not many.
+Now throw FATS into the equation, who have been handling cargo into Africa like this for twenty-six years.
+My team with its vast knowledge and expertise will provide you with an estimate on costs before cargo movement.
+Yes, there are the occasions when additional charges are incurred over and above our estimate, however, that doesn’t happen often.

 Are there heavylift cranes available in Durban and if so what is the capacity?

-How about customs clearance in South Africa.
+How about customs clearance in South Africa?
 Is it troublesome?
-How about procedures in case of transhipment to other countries, any rule of thumb?
+What about procedures in case of transhipment to other countries?
+Are there any rules of thumb?

-Bo the South African Revenue Authority (SARS) have a state of art online customs EDI system and it works very well and efficiently.
-You must remember that South Africa is both 1st & 3rd world in a single country, with SARS definitely operating on a 1st world customs system here.
-An important bit of legislation just implemented for all cargo transiting any South African port is the RCG and is in accordance WCO Data Model and is in an internationally standardised manner (UN/EDIFACT).
+The South African Revenue Authority (SARS) has a state of art online customs EDI system and it works very well and efficiently.
+You must remember that South Africa is both first and third world in a single country, with SARS operating on a first world customs system here.
+An important bit of legislation just implemented for all cargo transiting any South African port is the RCG and is under the WCO Data Model and is in an internationally standardised manner (UN/EDIFACT).

-The Reporting of Conveyance and Goods (RCG) was implemented in order to improve cargo and supply chain management compliance.
-South African Revenue Services (SARS) now requires mandatory electronic submissions at RCG level 24hrs prior to cargo being loaded.
-With immediate effect both HBL & MBL are to contain company registration and VAT registration number of both shipper and consignee.
+The Reporting of Conveyance and Goods (RCG) was implemented to improve cargo and supply chain management compliance.
+South African Revenue Services (SARS) now requires mandatory electronic submissions at RCG level twenty-four hours before cargo is loaded.
+With immediate effect, both HBL & MBL are to contain company registration and VAT registration number of both shipper and consignee.

-Cargo transiting Durban destined for a cross border destination it transits South Africa on an Removal in Transit (RIT) on a road bond facility and this entry the RIT is acquitted once cargo exits South Africa through 1 of the many road border posts.
+Cargo transiting Durban that’s destined for a cross-border destination transits South Africa via Removal in Transit (RIT) on a road bond facility and through this entry, the RIT is acquitted once cargo exits South Africa through one of the many road border posts.
 These all forming part of the services undertaken by FATS

-There is no particular rule of thumb other than be proactive, forward all the required documents to us well in advance so we can put all the necessary measures in place prior to your cargo arriving in Durban.
+There is no particular rule of thumb other than be proactive, forward all the required documents to us well in advance so we can put all the necessary measures in place before your cargo arriving in Durban.

-Can you provide us with a few examples of projects you have handled aa/into / out of South Africa and bb/into / out of neighbouring countries?
+Can you provide us with a few examples of projects you have handled either into/out of South Africa or into/out of neighbouring countries?

 Why did you choose a career in freight forwarding and shipping?

-Wish I had a good answer to this, clearly I need my head read!
+I wish I had a good answer to this.
+Clearly I need my head read!